 The position will involve giving a series of ecology and conservation-based lectures to university and school students, facilitating student workshops, presentations and other interactive learning tasks and leading in-water practical sessions in marine survey techniques.
 Applicants should have a BSc or higher (MSc preferable) in a biology related degree and some experience in both field work and teaching.

 As in-water supervision is required, successful applicants will ideally be Divemaster or above.
 However, candidates with relevant marine knowledge and teaching experience may also be considered with a rescue diver qualification.
+Candidates with a lower qualification than rescue diver (or equivalent) will NOT be considered.

 In return, successful applicants receive full accommodation and food on-site, potential current and future research opportunities, networking and skills development, and of course the opportunity to contribute towards long-term conservation efforts.
 Flight bursaries may be available for more experienced staff.